- Why is the University of Alberta releasing my salary information?

 - Is there any way information can be exempted from being publicly released?

 Section 6(2) of the act authorizes the minister responsible for the act, or their delegate, to exempt a public sector body from the requirement to disclose an individual's information if, in the designated minister's opinion, the disclosure could unduly threaten the safety of that individual.
 There are no other grounds for granting exemptions to individuals.
-The deadline for application for exemption from the 2017 disclosure (published June 29, 2018) is November 1, 2017.
-Exemption requests may still be submitted however may not be processed by the Ministry before the disclosure date.
 Please read the Exemption Process for more detailed information.

 - How do I apply for an exemption from compensation disclosure?

-If you believe that the 2017 compensation disclosure could unduly threaten your safety, you may make an application to the minister to request a personal exemption.
+If you believe that the compensation disclosure could unduly threaten your safety, you may make an application to the minister to request a personal exemption.
 The minister will only consider applications for this reason.
-To apply for an exemption, complete and sign the Exemption Application Form for Individuals and deliver by hand, fax or scan and email by November 1, 2017, to:
+To apply for an exemption, complete and sign the Exemption Application Form for Individuals and deliver by hand, fax or scan and email by November 1 to your designated official.